0x0NullV0id/Sql_Data_Reader_V1/README.md

-# Sql_Data_Reader_V1
-SQL Data Reader extracts email addresses from .sql files in its directory.
-Simply place your SQL files with the script and run it using Python.
-For verbose logs, add --verbose.
-Future updates will include password extraction and decryption.
-Output is saved to extracted_emails.txt.
+To use SQL Data Reader (SDR), follow these steps:

+    File Placement: Place your .sql files in the same directory as the SDR.py script.

+    Execution: Open your command line and run the script using Python:

+    bash

+python SDR.py

+Verbose Option: If you want detailed logs during the execution, run the script with the verbose flag:

+bash

+    python SDR.py --verbose

+After running the script, the extracted email addresses will be saved to a file named extracted_emails.txt.